ayhanarican/apiogenesis/README.md

 # apiogenesis
 A Restful API builder from a json schema.
 This project using restify@8.3.3 and mongoose@5.5.11.

+You are working from morning until evening to do what this application can do.
+Take time for some fun :)

 ## Supports
 * Multi language contents
 * Relational mongodb database